Tojikan/znz-roll20/docs/p0-rolls.md

 ### Resource Roll ####

 A resource roll is used for any action that is more challenging than a normal action, such as climbing a wall or swimming across a river.
 Simply attempting these actions will cost resources such as energy.
 The result of the roll is used to determine the final resource cost of the action.
-A higher roll means the final cost has reduced costs. **If the player does not have the resources to complete the action, then it fails regardless of their initial roll**.
+A higher roll means the final cost will be reduced. **If the player does not have the resources to complete the action, then it fails regardless of their initial roll**.

 Players can still add on modifiers and bonuses, and spend resources initially to enhance the results of this roll.
 This may reduce the final resource cost of the action.